Common signs & signals that a student may be in distress

 - Family history of suicide.

-Other sudden changes in behaviour include, over-elation, sudden calm, ignoring schoolwork, giving away valued personal possessions, or poor impulse control.
+Other sudden behavioural changes include over-elation, sudden calm, ignoring schoolwork, giving away valued personal possessions, or poor impulse control.

 “Are you thinking about ending your life”?